 With an encoder on the motor we have “Closed Loop Control”.
 This means we can move the motor and know how much it moved, or if it even moved at all.
 This is where the servo triumphs over the stepper.
 Stepper motors can jam for a millisecond as a result of forces generated by CNC machines, this causes something called “missed steps”; the stepper motor was jammed so it didn’t take all the steps it was meant to, however the computer has no idea this has happened and proceeds.

 When missed steps occur the part that is being cut can come out inaccurate as the machine loses its accuracy when movements aren’t able to complete.
 This doesn’t happen with servos as the encoder is always in conversation with its drive, it knows when it jams up and will continue trying to move until it has correctly rotated its commanded amount.

 Each CNC has its own unique needs and will be better suited with one more than the other.
 Generally hobbyist CNC’ers will use stepper motors as they are much cheaper and if sized correctly to the CNC they’ll be controlling they will do a fantastic job and be extremely reliable.

 More serious industrial CNC’s which are generally much larger, heavier and require closer tolerances will be best fitted with servos.
 Servos will ensure beyond any doubt that they will perform perfectly from one job to another, and will replicate their performance day after day.

 To finish up then servos are faster, stronger and given their closed loop operation will not miss a movement.
-They are also much more expensive than stepper motors for the aforementioned benefits of servos.
+They are also much more expensive than stepper motors for the aforementioned benefits.
 Steppers are much cheaper and less complex than servos and if well matched to their application will be very reliable and accurate.